 Engineering Sciences, SB

-The Engineering Sciences SB (Bachelor of Science) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Engineering Sciences Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following ABET Program Educational Objectives for the training of our undergraduates pursuing Engineering Sciences:
+The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following ABET Program Educational Objectives for the training of our undergraduates pursuing an Bachelor of Science (SB) in Engineering Sciences (all tracks):

 Program Educational Objectives